MbinOrg/mbin/CONTRIBUTING.md

 ## Translations

-Translations are done in [Weblate](https://translate.codeberg.org/projects/kbin/).
+Translations are done in [Weblate](https://hosted.weblate.org/projects/mbin/).

 ## Documentation

-Documentation is stored at in the [`docs` folder](https://codeberg.org/Kbin/kbin-core/src/branch/develop/docs) within git.
-And periodically synced with our Codeberg wiki pages.
-Create a [new pull request](https://codeberg.org/Kbin/kbin-core/pulls) with changes to the documentation files.
+Documentation is stored at in the [`docs` folder](docs) within git.
+Create a [new pull request](https://github.com/MbinOrg/mbin/pulls) with changes to the documentation files.

 ## Community

-We have a very active [Matrix community](https://matrix.to/#/#kbin-space:matrix.org).
+We have a very active [Matrix community](https://matrix.to/#/#mbin:melroy.org).
 Feel free to join our community, ask questions, share your ideas or help others!

 ## Reporting Issues

-If you observe an error or any other issue, [create an new issue](https://codeberg.org/Kbin/kbin-core/issues) in Codeberg.
+If you observe an error or any other issue, [create an new issue](https://github.com/MbinOrg/mbin/issues) in GitHub.
 A couple notes about this:

 - Please try to verify that your issue is not already present before you create a new issue.
 You can search on existing open issues.
 - We actually prefer you to **not** include `[Feature Request]` or `[Bug Report]` or similar tags in the title.
 Instead, we'll add the labels for you.